ThomasMiconi/GABugs/README.md

 ## Task description

-An agent has access to two kinds of "preys".
+An agent has access to two kinds of randomly-moving "preys".
 One kind of prey is food, while the other kind is poisonous and must be avoided.
 However, the agent does not know which is which.
 Furthermore, the prey types switch during each episode (food becomes poison and vice versa).